On this page:

 - are a full fee-paying / fee for service student studying a diploma, advanced diploma, graduate certificate or graduate diploma level course at an approved VET FEE‑HELP provider; OR

-- are a student subsidised by the Victorian or South Australian State Government studying a diploma or advanced diploma course; AND
+- are a student subsidised by a state or territory government (other than the Australian Capital Territory) studying a diploma or advanced diploma course; OR

-For more information regarding eligibility requirements, read the VET FEE-HELP Information booklet, available on the publications page.Return to top
+For more information regarding the VET FEE-HELP eligibility requirements, read the VET FEE‑HELP Information booklet, available on the publications page.Return to top